Make your own pinhole camera and trace the path of the Sun across the sky

 A solargraph taken in Indianapolis, US, using a pinhole camera.
 Credit: Laura Lim Prescott / Getty Images

-Your completed pinhole camera can be sited almost anywhere, but you should make sure you get permission from the site owner and be sure not to trespass on anyone’s property when choosing a location.
+Your completed pinhole camera can be sited almost anywhere, but get permission from the site owner and be sure not to trespass on anyone’s property when choosing a location.

 The exception is if you are planning on capturing a ‘reflected’ solargraph, for example from window glass or a mirror-windowed building.

-In the southern hemisphere it is best to avoid pointing the camera south for the same reason.
+In the southern hemisphere, it's best to avoid pointing the camera south for the same reason.

-Locations that are well-lit by sunlight, whether that be direct or reflected, will give the best results in terms of foreground detail.
+Locations well-lit by sunlight, whether that be direct or reflected, will give the best results in terms of foreground detail.

-Exposures don’t have to last for months, however – they can be as brief as a few hours for a short solargraphy trail.
+Exposures don’t have to last for months.
+They can be as brief as a few hours for a short solargraphy trail.

 However, a relatively short duration solargraph of only a few days can also produce excellent results.